-- b.
-If the goalkeeper moves just at the moment when the referee blows their whistle, they will be sanctioned with a verbal warning, repeating the shot as long as it does not end in a goal. - c.
-If the goalkeeper leaves their protection area before the player touches the ball, they will be sanctioned with a verbal warning, repeating the shot as long as it does not end in a goal. - d.
-If one of the main referees whistles to interrupt the execution and it ends in a goal, it cannot be validated. - e.
-If a goalkeeper commits a second infraction, their team will have to be sanctioned with a period in inferiority, except if the second infraction occurs in the execution of a penalty for the tiebreaker of the match. - f.
-If the substitute goalkeeper is also suspended or sent off, he will be replaced by a rink player or by another goalkeeper who is registered in the match report. - g.
-If the second substitute goalkeeper is suspended, the main referees will terminate the match, making a detailed report in the official match report. - 13.
-When the player performing the direct free hit or the penalty starts it before the referee whistles to start, an indirect free hit is signalled against them and is executed from the same point. - 14.
-Players who are not directly taking part in the execution of a penalty or direct free hit are placed inside the penalty area of the team that benefits from the foul and can only move after the referee blows their whistle. - 1.
-If the person who moves before the referee blows their whistle is a player of the team that is taking the shot and the shot does not end in goal, this action is sanctioned with the execution of an indirect free hit in favour of the opposing team, in one of the upper corners of the penalty area of the offending player. - 2.
-If the person who moves before the referee blows their whistle is a player of the defending team, and the shot does not end in a goal, it will be repeated after indicating the corresponding verbal warnings. - 3.
-If players from both teams move simultaneously, before the referee blows their whistle to start the execution, the shot will be repeated if no goal is scored, ensuring the corresponding verbal warnings.
+b.
+If a goalkeeper commits a second infraction-he will have to be sanctioned with a blue card and a period of inferiority, except if the second infraction occurs in the execution of a penalty for the tiebreaker of the match.

+c.
+If the substitute goalkeeper is also suspended or sent off, he will be replaced by a rink player or by another goalkeeper who is registered in the match report.

+d.
+If the second substitute goalkeeper is suspended, the main referees will terminate the match, making a detailed report in the official match report.

+- 13. When the player performing the direct free hit or the penalty starts it before the referee whistles to start, an indirect free hit is signalled against them and is executed from the same point. - a.
+Players who are not directly taking part in the execution of a penalty or direct free hit are placed inside the penalty area of the team that benefits from the foul and can only move after the referee blows their whistle. - b.
+If the person who moves before the referee blows their whistle is a player of the team that is taking the shot and the shot does not end in goal, this action is sanctioned with the execution of an indirect free hit in favour of the opposing team, in one of the upper corners of the penalty area of the offending player and after showing the correspondent yellow cards. - c.
+If the person who moves before the referee blows their whistle is a player of the defending team, and the shot does not end in a goal, it will be repeated showing the corresponding yellow cards. - d.
+If players from both teams move simultaneously, before the referee blows their whistle to start the execution, the shot will be repeated if no goal is scored, and after showing the corresponding yellow cards. - 14.
+To execute a penalty or direct free hit, when there are only less than three seconds on the clock, for a game (or a half time or the first half of the extra time or the second half of the extra time) to finish, and a penalty or a direct free hit is called, the chronometer must be reset to five seconds on the game (or half time), which is the time required for the player to execute the penalty or direct free hit, being allowed the simulation but with no time for a second hit.